-The Alliance Museum features a cat dwelling designed by Frank Lloyd Wright’s apprentice.
+The northeast Ohio museum features a cat dwelling designed by Frank Lloyd Wright’s apprentice.

 The unusual abode has a flat roof for sunbathing, a flagpole and a few toys dangling from its eaves.
 Although legendary architect Frank Lloyd Wright’s firm is credited with designing the structure, the home’s resident couldn’t have cared less.
 In his defense, Felinus Tonkens was a cat.

 “It’s an outdoor piece.
 It’s not a litter pan.
 It was more like a home for the cat to get out of the elements,” explains Karen Lawrence, manager of the Feline Historical Museum in Alliance, where the high-end cat condo is on display.
 The whimsical detail was added to Frank Lloyd Wright’s Gerald Tonkens house in Cincinnati, after the home’s owner requested a residence be created for the family pet.

 The 4-foot-square piece is heavy, built with solid wood and painted in a bright Cherokee red.
 The angular, space-age-looking structure features a string of bells hanging from one corner and a colorful ball from another.